19hours/sg-statutes/Acts/Misuse of Drugs Act.md

 “immigration officer” has the same meaning as in the Immigration Act (Cap.
 133);

-“inmate” means a person who is detained in an approved institution;
+“inmate” means a person who is detained in an approved institution or a community rehabilitation centre;

+[Act 30 of 2012 wef 28/04/2014]

 “manufacture”, in relation to —